hugo-sebastiao/hugo-sebastiao.github.io/index.md

 <h2 id="about">About Me</h2>

 I have a background in biomedical engineering and scientific software, with experience at the interface of software engineering, experimental instrumentation, and scientific data analysis.

+I have worked on software for microscopy, optical tweezers, and hardware-integrated experimental systems in research environments where reliability and usability matter in day-to-day operation.

 My work is centered on systems where software has to interact directly with hardware, coordinate measurements, process scientific data, and remain usable in real research environments.
 I am particularly interested in projects involving custom instruments, microscopy, automation, and experimental workflows that have grown complex or difficult to maintain.